+This brings us to the Haggadah, read during the holiday of Passover.
 Passover is a Jewish holiday and festival that celebrates the story of the Exodus, in which the ancient Israelites were freed from slavery in Egypt.
-[Note that in the Jewish calendar, a holiday begins on the sunset of the previous day, so observing Jews will celebrate Passover on the sunset of Friday, the 6th of April.]
+[Note that in the Jewish calendar, a holiday begins on the sunset of the previous day, so observing Jews will celebrate Passover on the sunset before most Christian calendars indicate that the holiday begins.]
 The Haggadah is a booklet that has been used for centuries by Jews to tell the story in their homes.
 It is traditionally read during the first night of Passover, at a Seder, which is a ritual meal to commemorate the occasion.

-I didn’t know what I was originally imagining, something that felt more like an anthology, more like a reference tool than a primary Haggadah.
+“I didn’t know what I was originally imagining, something that felt more like an anthology, more like a reference tool than a primary Haggadah.
 But the more I worked on it, the more I became afraid of that. … What the world does not need is a Haggadah that pats itself on the back.
 It needs a Haggadah that gets out of the way, that starts a conversation and gets out of the way.”

 And who doesn’t think about such questions as why is there evil and suffering in the world?
 How do acts of violence fit in with the idea of a merciful God?
 How do you determine which laws are just or unjust?
 How should free and fortunate people best respond to those in poverty and/or slavery?